-- Enhanced Performance and Better Traffic Control: MPLS VPNs support cloud applications with a high-quality performance because they allow for prioritization of traffic types.
-Known as a class of service (CoS), this makes it easier for enterprises managing a variety of critical applications, from voice over internet protocol (VoIP) to enterprise resource planning (ERP) systems or videoconferencing.
-CoS allows the enterprise to dictate which application takes priority, eliminating the possibility that a large file transfer will derail a voice call.
+- Enhanced Performance and Better Traffic Control: MPLS VPNs support high-performance cloud access because they allow prioritization of traffic types.
+This is known as a class of service (CoS).
+This makes it easy for enterprises to manage critical applications, from enterprise resource planning (ERP) systems to videoconferencing.
+CoS means that enterprises can decide which applications are more important than others, for example, ensuring that sales calls don’t drop because someone else is uploading a large file!

-- Controlled Bandwidth: Using MPLS VPNs allows the enterprise to have a site-to-site and/or site-to-multisite connection through a single MPLS connection.
+- Controlled Bandwidth: Using MPLS VPNs allows enterprises to have a site-to-site and/or site-to-multisite connection through a single MPLS connection.
 This kind of link significantly reduces the amount of bandwidth required.

-- Flexibility: With MPLS VPN, it is convenient to add capacity on an as-needed basis, and much easier than adding capacity with a traditional carrier service.
-The ease of adding new services based on MPLS features is also a benefit as users can roll out virtual machines, move more business to the cloud, and implement SIP trunking.
+- Flexibility: With MPLS VPN, it is convenient to add capacity as needed.
+The ease of adding new services based on MPLS features means that users can roll out virtual machines, move to the cloud, and implement SIP trunking.

 There are a few significant reasons why SD-WAN is an attractive solution for business internet:

-- Improved Visibility and Control: SD-WAN places a virtual overlay on the physical network, giving network operators a centralized management dashboard for all maintenance, provisioning, and troubleshooting.
-Not only are they able to quickly identify and manipulate any segment of the network, but they can also do so without travelling to a branch location to work through a problem or bring a new site online.
+- Improved Visibility and Control: SD-WAN places a virtual overlay on the physical network, which gives network operators a management dashboard for maintenance, provisioning, and troubleshooting.
+This makes it easy to work through problems or bring new sites online from a central location.
+Administrators can quickly identify and change segments of the network without travelling to a branch location.

-- Lossless Failover: In the event of a downed connection, SD-WAN provides the ability to sustain connectivity using other connections that automatically pick up service without loss, while maintaining traffic prioritization and policies.
+- Lossless Failover: In the event of an outage, SD-WAN provides the ability to maintain connectivity with lossless failover.
+If one connection goes down the others automatically kick in, maintaining traffic prioritization and policies.

-- Scalability: Enterprises that employ SD-WAN pay for only the number of users they need, and can easily add or subtract the number of users on the network.
+- Scalability: Enterprises that employ SD-WAN pay for only the users they need.
+They can easily add or remove users on the network.

-- Segmentation: Traffic utilizing business internet can be segmented according to automated business policy, with options allowing for segmentation by application, traffic type, user, or security vulnerability.
+- Segmentation: Internet traffic can be automatically segmented according to business policy.
+SD-WAN provides options for segmentation by application, traffic type, user, or security vulnerability.

-Among business internet users, three key metrics are universal across all users:
+Among business internet users, three key metrics are universal across all users – packets should be:

-For many companies considering UCaaS, any problems with traffic prioritization can be solved at the local area network (LAN).
-The draining of network resources often happens internally, where sharing large files causes congestion issues.
-Many companies become focused on MPLS or SD-WAN, but the quality issues are within the network itself.
+For many companies considering UCaaS, problems with traffic prioritization can be solved at the local area network (LAN).
+Drains on network resources often happen internally because of large file transfers and other congestion.
+Focusing narrowly on MPLS or SD-WAN means that quality issues within the network itself can be overlooked.

-In some cases, the simple answer to a reliable business internet is making sure you have enough bandwidth, but it becomes more complicated when it’s time to determine how to purchase enough bandwidth in a way that is both cost-effective and secure for your network.
-That’s where SD-WAN often becomes the priority.
+The simple answer to reliable business internet is often making sure you just have enough bandwidth.
+However, getting enough bandwidth cost-effectively and securely can become a challenge, which is where SD-WAN often becomes the priority.